sotostzam/perceptron/README.md

 Your can read more about the "Iris" dataset by clicking at the following link:

 * [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/Iris)

+## Multilayer Perceptron (MLP)

+With a multilayer perceptron, we can achive what the single perceptron can not.
+Distinguish data that are not linearly separable.

+A multilayer perceptron owns the following properties:

+* Is a class of feedforward artificial neural networks (ANN)
+* Uses a supervised learning technique called backpropagation
+* Has at least 3 layers (1 input, 1 hidden, 1 output)
+* Uses a non-linear activation function

 ## Prerequistes